the-events-calendar/event-tickets/readme.txt

 * Fix - Update usage of `method_exists()` to comply with PHP 8.1 standards.
 [ET-1759]
 * Fix - Update button will now show when the opt-out checkbox shows on the My Tickets page.
 [ET-1980]
 * Tweak - Customer name appears now as description of a Stripe payment.
 Added `tec_tickets_commerce_stripe_update_payment_description` filter.
 [ET-1607]
+* Fix - Ensure correct attendee information is included in the attendee emails.
+[ET-1988]

 = [5.7.1] 2023-12-13 =